hackle/TsMiniLens/README.md

 Copy-on-write is implemented with the spread operator, e.g. `{ ...foo, bar: baz }`.
 This works for plain objects and arrays, but is not safe for complex types such as Map, Set, or class etc.

-There are friendly requests to add support for view / set of array elements.
-The challenge is to not to disrupt the current interfaces too much so it will be work in progress for a (long) while.
+There are friendly requests to add support for `view` / `set` of array elements.
+The challenge is to not to disrupt the current interfaces too much so my guess it will be work in progress for a (long) while.
+In the mean time, it's practical to operate on arrays with the likes of `map` / `filter` (as one would normally do) over `set` / `view`.

 ## Remember it's mini
-Bear in mind it's mini indeed - there is absolutely no parity with lens proper in Haskell.
+Bear in mind it's mini indeed - there is absolutely no parity with lens proper as in Haskell.